Lynne Ramsay: The Lovely Bones

-In 2001, it was announced Ramsay was slated to direct the adaptation of Alice Sebold's The Lovely Bones, which she had read in a manuscript form prior to its publication.
+In 2001, it was announced Ramsay was slated to direct the adaptation of Alice Sebold's The Lovely Bones, which she had read in manuscript form prior to the book's publication.
 Ramsay's script told the story of the murder of a girl from her father's perspective.

 Shortly after, the book turned into a global bestseller resulting in more pressure.
 Ramsay has said in interviews: "People started to call it The Lovely Money, they were getting greedy around it.
 And I could feel the vibes.
-It became like the Holy Bible, I kept handing in drafts and I thought they were good, but it was like ‘But that’s not exactly like the book, the book’s going to be a success.’
+It became like the Holy Bible, I kept handing in drafts and I thought they were good, but it was like ‘But that's not exactly like the book, the book's going to be a success.’
 That was the mistake they made with the project."
 Then Film4, which had signed her onto the project, was massively downsized and the head of the company ultimately replaced Ramsay with Peter Jackson in 2004, when Jackson was fresh off The Lord of The Rings saga.
 Ramsay has later described this confrontation with the film industry as a "David and Goliath situation".

 The loss of The Lovely Bones hurt Ramsay's self-confidence for a while, and the following year was made even more difficult for Ramsay, as both her father and her close friend, Liana Dognini, died.
 Dognini had been Ramsay's co-writer on Morvern Callar and the unrealized The Lovely Bones script.

 Jane Got a Gun

 In 2012, Ramsay was slated to direct Jane Got a Gun, a movie about the farmer wife of an outlaw husband, who, after his gang turns on him, must defend herself with the help of an old lover.
 Natalie Portman signed on to star and produce the film.
-In March 2013, Ramsay abruptly left the project due to creative differences with producers and funders, including over the latter's demand for a happy ending.
+In March 2013, Ramsay abruptly left the project on the first day of shooting due to creative differences with producers and funders, including over the latter's demand for a happy ending.
 She was replaced by Gavin O'Connor.
 Actor Jude Law also left the production shortly after.
-In November 2013, news broke that the production company behind the movie was suing Ramsay for $750,000, claiming that she had not fulfilled her contractual obligations.
-The lawsuit also stated that Ramsay "was repeatedly under the influence of alcohol, was abusive to members of the cast and crew and was generally disruptive."
+In November 2013, news broke that the production company behind the movie was suing Ramsay for $750,000, claiming that she had not fulfilled her contractual obligations and that she "was repeatedly under the influence of alcohol, was abusive to members of the cast and crew, and was generally disruptive".
 Ramsay denied the allegations in a statement made shortly after.
 A year after parting ways, the lawsuit was resolved out of court.
 The public aspect of the dispute caused significant backlash against Ramsay.
-At the same time, her marriage with Rory Kinnear came to an end.
-During the fallout, she went to Santorini, where she worked on the script that would become her next film, You Were Never Really Here.
-She ended up staying in Santorini for four years and in that time got pregnant with and gave birth to her daughter in Athens.